 Students are required to take courses outside their major field and are strongly urged to take courses in fields that are methodologically distinct.

 Students are required to pass examinations showing the ability to read with the aid of a dictionary of standard theological sources in French, German, and either New Testament Greek or Latin.
-Additional languages are required for Christianity and Judaism in Antiquity, World Religion/World Christianity, and Liturgical Studies (more information can be found in the Student Handbook, available above) and with permission of the Director of Graduate Studies students can substitute a language necessary for their research for one of the stated modern language requirements, e.g. Spanish for French.
+Additional languages are required for Christianity and Judaism in Antiquity, History of Christianity, World Religions and World Church, and Liturgical Studies (more information can be found in the Ph.D.
+Manual, available above) and with permission of the Director of Graduate Studies students can substitute a language necessary for their research for one of the stated modern language requirements, e.g. Spanish for French.
 The language requirement should be fulfilled as soon as possible and must be fulfilled by the fall of the third year.

 Content of Candidacy Examination